tralfaz/GUTS/README.md

   Trail Length:
      Set maximum trail length when in Add or Trails mode.
 The value of Trail Length can be much larger in Trails mode then in Add mode.

+  Collision Distance:
+     Distance between to body centers to be produce a mass merge.

 Required Runtime Environment